jkirsteins/godot-docs/classes/class_webrtcmultiplayerpeer.rst

 You can optionally specify a ``channels_config`` array of :ref:`TransferMode<enum_MultiplayerPeer_TransferMode>` which will be used to create extra channels (WebRTC only supports one transfer mode per channel).

+Note that when the multiplayer peer is initialized as a client and then disconnected from the server, it will revert to server mode.
+After a disconnect, calls to :ref:`MultiplayerAPI.is_server<class_MultiplayerAPI_method_is_server>` will return ``true``.

 .. rst-class:: classref-item-separator

 ----